snlbaral/tiktok-dl/README.md

 # tiktok-dl
 A simple tiktok bulk videos downloader written in Python.
-Now Download all videos at once of a tiktok user using this script.
+You can download all videos at once of a tiktok user using this script.

 # [Installation]
 ``pip install -r requirements.txt``